jacebenson/cedar/docs/docs/webhooks.md

 Vercel signs its webhooks with SHA also base64 encodes the event.

-RedwoodJS `verifyEvent` will detect is the event is base64 encoded, decode and then validate the payload with the signature.
+CedarJS `verifyEvent` will detect is the event is base64 encoded, decode and then validate the payload with the signature.

 ```jsx
 import type { APIGatewayEvent } from 'aws-lambda'